Monica Wichfeld: Marriage

 The 1920s Danish tax reforms created a decline in the family's financial status, and the Wichfelds moved to Campo dei Fiori, a house owned by Wichfeld's mother in Rapallo on the Italian Riviera.
 Wichfeld travelled widely in Europe during this time and socialized with many notable people of the era, including Noël Coward, Clementine Churchill and Tallulah Bankhead.
 As The Great Depression came to Europe, the family fell further in decline, and Wichfeld took matters into her own hands.
-She moved alone to Paris to develop a custom line of beauty products, including a Coco Channel-based essence, a fingernail protectant called No-Crax, as well as a profitable line of jewelry which reinvigorated the family's financial standing.
+She moved alone to Paris to develop a line of beauty products, including a Coco Chanel-based essence, a fingernail protectant called No-Crax, as well as a profitable line of costume jewellery which reinvigorated the family's financial standing.